AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

-This doc contains the definition of: Scrum structure, information about sprints, Scrum artifacts, events and team members' roles.
+This doc contains the information about: Scrum structure, Sprints, Scrum artifacts, Scrum Events and team members' roles.

 ### Scrum
 BulbaTalks project’s [team](#team) uses the Scrum framework for developing the product.